 What DISA Provides

-DISA Global Solutions’ background screening services assists employers with remaining FCRA compliant, as it relates to adverse action.
+DISA Global Solutions’ background check services assists employers with remaining FCRA compliant, as it relates to adverse action.
 DISA provides our corporate clients with three* email notifications, which include:

 - Pre-adverse notice